hanami/validations/README.md

 #### Confirmation

-An attribute is valid if its value and the value of a corresponding attribute is valid.
+An attribute is valid if it's value and the value of a corresponding attribute is valid.

-By convention, if you have a `password` attribute, the validation will look for a `password_validation` one.
+By convention, if you have a `password` attribute, the validation looks for `password_validation`.

 ```ruby
 require 'lotus/validations'